-3.2 Project Timeline
+3.2 Construction Timing

-The construction period is proposed to be approximately 18 months, commencing in July 2019.
-Works on the substations and transmission line will be undertaken concurrently.
+The construction period is proposed to be approximately 18 months, commencing in April 2022.
+Works on the switching station and transmission line will be undertaken concurrently.

 Construction is anticipated to occur Monday to Saturday, between 6:30am and 6:30pm, however Contractors may adopt working rosters to manage efficiency and fatigue.
+Some Sunday working days may be required periodically.
 These rosters are expected to be 10 days on, 4 days off (10/4 roster).